AIHubCentral/docs/assets/RVC/Local/Applio.md

 - Deactivate your antivirus and firewall to avoid missing dependencies.
 !!!
 ***

+### Nvidia on Windows (Precompiled)

 1. The easiest way to download Applio is by going to Applio's <u>[Hugging Face repo](https://huggingface.co/IAHispano/Applio/tree/main/Compiled)</u>, and clicking the [ :icon-download: **download** ] button on the right-hand side.

     <img src="..\applio-img\2-localappliodl.png" alt="image" width="400">

 ***
 2. Unzip the folder.
-It may take a few minutes.
+This may take a few minutes.
 ***
 3. Open Applio's folder & execute ``run-applio.bat``.